wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 Similar to Classification Trees but:

-* Instead of predicting a class label we're not trying to predict a number
+* Instead of predicting a class label we're trying to predict a number
 * We minimize *total squared error* instead of entropy or impurity
 $$ \sum_{i\in R} (y_i - m_R)^2 + \sum_{i\in S} (y_i - m_S)^2$$